 Permits and Visas for Work in China

-As of July 2017, a criminal background check and authenticated documents must be provided to apply for a work permit in the Peoples Republic of China.
+As of July 2017, a clear criminal background check and documents authenticated by the Chinese Embassy must be provided to apply for a work permit in the People's Republic of China.
 Here's a guide to get you through this process so you can start your new teaching job in China sooner rather than later!

 Teaching Nomad also offers a state-level background check that's accepted everywhere in China (aside from the places that specify that they want an FBI check), as well as full authentication services for it!
-This background check can be completed online without fingerprints.
-The check can be completed in just a day or two, and it's easy to bundle with a degree, TEFL, or letter of reference authentication.
-Click here to check out prices and order your background check..
+This background check can be completed in just a few days, and it's easy to bundle authentication of it with your degree, TEFL, or letter of reference authentication.
+Click here to check out prices and order your background check.

 This usually means 3 documents:

 - Your background check

 - A document that qualifies you to be a teacher; this will vary so you should supply what your employer is asking for.
 Usually, it's either a teaching license, TEFL Certificate (120 HOURS+) or a reference letter for 2+ years classroom teaching experience.